vmware-archive/clarity/_documentation/alerts.md

 The most common course of action goes at the top of the menu, destructive actions at the bottom.
 Avoid placing destructive actions directly in the alert.

-Actions in standard alerts are represented by links, and not buttons, because:

-{: .list}
-- Links are lighter in appearance
-- Links take up less space than buttons.
-One line is 36 pixels tall using links.
-With flat buttons, the line is taller to accommodate the button state change.
+Actions in standard alerts are represented by links because  links take up less space than buttons and are light in appearance.  <!-- One line is 36 pixels tall using links.
+With flat buttons, the line is taller to accommodate the button state change. -->

 ### Color